davinche/serviceworker-config-webpack-plugin/README.md

 }
 ```

-The entry option can be in one of 3 forms:
+`entry` can be in one of the following:

 1. String: `entry: 'myserviceworker.js'`
 2. Object: `entry: {file: 'myserviceworker.js', output: 'sw.js'}`
-3. An array (for multiple serviceworkers) of string or objects: `entry: ['sw1.js', 'sw2.js']` OR `[{file: 'sw1.js', output: 'homePageSw.js'}...]`
+3. Array (for multiple serviceworkers): `entry: ['sw1.js', 'sw2.js']` OR `[{file: 'sw1.js', output: 'homePageSw.js'}...]`

+If the entry provided is a string (as a string itself or a string in the array), the default output name will be the same
+as the entry.

-In your app, register the serviceworker with the filename.
+In your app, register the serviceworker with the output filename.

 eg: